James Merlino: Political career

 Merlino was elected at the 2002 state election defeating Steve McArthur.
 Merlino comfortably retained his seat at the state election in 2006 and became the Minister for Sport and Recreation and Youth Affairs, securing a place in cabinet.
 Under new Premier John Brumby's government he retained that ministry and gained a new role as Minister Assisting the Premier on Multicultural Affairs.
 He subsequently became Police Minister following the resignation of the previous Minister.

 When the ALP lost government in the 2010 state election, Merlino became Shadow Minister for Police, the TAC and Road Safety.
 In February 2012, he was elected unopposed as Deputy Leader of the Labor Party in Victoria following the resignation of Rob Hulls, and subsequently became the deputy leader of the opposition.

 With the election of the Andrews Labor Government in late 2014, Merlino became Deputy Premier and Education Minister.
 On 10 June 2016, Merlino also became Minister for Emergency Services following the resignation of Brunswick MP Jane Garrett from the Andrews Ministry.

 In March 2021, Merlino became the Acting Premier of Victoria after Daniel Andrews fell down a flight of stairs while holidaying on the Mornington Peninsula, suffering several broken ribs and a broken vertebra from the fall.
 Merlino was Acting Premier until Andrews returned to work on 28 June 2021.

 In June 2022, Merlino announced his retirement from politics and did not contest the November state election.
 He stepped down from his ministerial roles on 27 June 2022.

 Merlino is a member of Labor's right faction.
 He is a Catholic.

 Football

-In December of 2022 he was part of the successful Andrew Gowers ticket in the board election.
+In December 2022 he was part of the successful Andrew Gowers ticket in the board election.